 Google project quota

-By default, Google Cloud only allows the creation of 5 projects per billing account.
+By default, Google Cloud only allows the creation of five projects per billing account.
 Since there is a 1:1 relationship between Terra workspaces and Google projects, this limits the number of workspaces per billing account to five (assuming you haven't also created any on GCP console).
 This number is insufficient for most Terra users, let alone groups with many users on the same billing account.

 To request an increase in your project quota, see the step-by-step instructions below.